softserveinc-rnd/blog/fpga-cnn/README.md

 the FPGA have much on-chip memory that is uniformly distributed on the board, that can be used as a cache or RAM and makes the latency less than accessing the flash memory.
 For example, the design of Intel® Cyclon 10
 <img src="images/scheme.png"> [[Ref](https://www.intel.co.jp/content/dam/altera-www/global/en_US/documentation/rqk1517250959424/ezd1517849810689.png)] <br>
 So the on-chip memory can be used in different ways, and in the case of the ABM-SpConv, they use the memory to cache the results of multiplications and number of each multiplication in specific tables, that helps to accelerate the final inferences.

+##### Pipelines
+The pipeline is one more powerful feature that is often used for the low-level optimizations on the hardware.
+Pipelines help to reduce the number of memory accesses by using only on-chip memory and DSP blocks.
+It is a streaming approach to programs developing.

+#### Strassen-Winograd algorithm
+It is the fastest of known matrix multiplication algorithms.
+If naïve matrix multiplication takes about O($n^3$), this algorithm can reduce the time to O($n^{2.3754}$).
+The main idea behind is to replace the multiplications with additions by different transformations.
+Details are well described in appendix A [here](https://www.mdpi.com/1999-4893/12/5/112/pdf).